codybloemhard/shapefile-linter/docs/usage.md

 Chunkify takes a merged file from the command `mergeheight`.
 Works for shapefile and kml.
+You can give the amount of cuts with the cuts flag.
+N cuts mean you end up with N^2 chunks.
 Example: `shapefile-linter file.kml --mode chunkify --ft kml`.
+For more tuning, you can use the flags `cuts_multi`, `levels` and `mods`. cuts_multi will set the multiplier of the cuts.
+For example, when cuts is 2 and the multi is 4, each level the cuts will multiply by 4 creating the sequence `2,8,32,...`.
+Levels will set the amount of LOD levels it will create.
+Mods takes a list of levels numbers.
+In other words a list of N numbers where N is the levels parameter.
+This will set the heightline modulo of each level.
+Only heightlines with z levels in the set `{ z | z % modulo = 0 }` will be included at every LOD level.

 ### polygonz

 The command `shapefile-linter file.shp --mode polygonz` will take the shapefile and assume it is an shapefile containing only PolygonZ types.
 It will trow away the w coordinate and store compressed shapes into a custom file.

+### triangulate

+triangulate will take a shapefile, turn it into polygons and triangulate them.
+These triangles will be compressed and saved to disk.

 ### height